 On November 25, 1961, Kirk L. Linton was the engineer who made the "last run" of Southern locomotive number 1401 as it was driven to it's final resting place inside the Smithsonian's Museum of American History.
 Kirk drove the 1926, Pacific Type Steam Locomotive from Potomac Yards to 6th and C Streets in Washington, D.C. and into the museum under construction.
 Southern 1401 was made by American Locomotive Company at the Richmond Works in July 1926.
 It was in passenger service from 1926 until 1951.

-Kirk Louis Linton died on July 18, 1987, in Mary Washington Hospital, Fredericksburg, Virginia.
-Kirk was buried at Mount Comfort Cemetery, Fairfax County, Virginia.
+Kirk Louis LINTON died on July 18, 1987, in Mary Washington Hospital, Fredericksburg, Virginia.
+Kirk was buried at the Mount Comfort Cemetery,in Fairfax County, Virginia.
 Kirk was buried next to his father and mother.